nerexon/admin/README.md

-# admin
+# Nerexon Admin Dashboard
-Our admin dashboard
+The only dashboard to manage all Nerexon's services